-SCC will rely solely on the Ofsted inspection judgement of the provider or the childminder agency as the benchmark of quality.

-SCC will not fund providers who do not actively promote fundamental British values or if they promote views or theories as fact which are contrary to established scientific or historical evidence and explanations.
+- 10.9 SCC will rely solely on the Ofsted inspection judgement of the provider or the childminder agency as the benchmark of quality. - 10.10 SCC will not fund providers who do not actively promote fundamental British values or if they promote views or theories as fact which are contrary to established scientific or historical evidence and explanations.

-Ofsted judgement Inadequate
+10.11 Ofsted judgement Inadequate

-- SCC will secure alternative provision and withdraw funding from a provider (other than a local authority maintained school), as soon as is practicable, when Ofsted publish an inspection judgement of the provider of 'inadequate' or an inspection judgement of a childminder agency of 'not effective'.
+- 10.11.1 SCC will secure alternative provision and withdraw funding from a provider (other than a local authority maintained school), as soon as is practicable, when Ofsted publish an inspection judgement of 'inadequate' or an inspection judgement of a childminder agency of 'not effective'.
 It is for local authorities to determine an appropriate timeframe for withdrawing funding.
 When withdrawing funding SCC will take into account the continuity of care for children who are already receiving their funded hours at a provider or with an agency registered childminder and Ofsted monitoring information about the provider or agency.
 Once funding is withdrawn, providers are not able to offer entitlement funding again until they have had an Ofsted inspection judgement which is not inadequate. - Once notification is received from Ofsted or the provider of an inspection outcome of inadequate, the provider will be advised not to offer a funded place to any additional children until after the formal process to withdraw funding is complete.
-This is to ensure that new children do not go through a settling in procedure to be then moved when funding is withdrawn. - SCC will not withdraw funding from providers or from childminders registered with an agency until the provider's or childminder agency's Ofsted inspection judgement is published.
+This is to ensure that new children do not go through a settling in procedure to be then moved when funding is withdrawn. - 10.11.3 SCC will not withdraw funding from providers or from childminders registered with an agency until the provider's or childminder agency's Ofsted inspection judgement is published.
 Once the inspection report is published the provider will be invited to a panel meeting within a six week period.
+Surrey County Council reserves the right to extend this period in exceptional circumstances.
 The purpose of the panel meeting is to set the timeframe in which funding is to be withdrawn.
-At the meeting, panel members will review evidence submitted by the provider and the SCC Educational Effectiveness Team and set a timeframe for withdrawing the provider from the List of FEET Providers and the Surrey Directory of Providers.
-Providers are notified of the panel's decision within 2 working days and confirmed by letter within 10 working days.
+At the meeting, panel members will review evidence submitted by the provider and the SCC Educational Effectiveness Team and set a timeframe for withdrawing the provider from the Surrey Directory of Providers.
+Providers are notified of the panel's decision within two working days and confirmed by letter within 10 working days.
 The provider has a right to appeal the panel's decision within 10 working days of receiving the letter.
-Please see appendix 7 Procedure for withdrawal of funded early education from inadequate settings.
+Please see appendix 1 Procedure for withdrawal of funded early education from inadequate settings.